 |---|---|---|

-| Administrative Review | Points-based visas (work, study) if eligible | 14-28 days depending on location |
+| Administrative review | Points-based visas (work, study) if eligible | 14-28 days depending on location |

-| Appeal to Tribunal | Human rights/protection claims, some EEA cases | 14-28 days from decision |
+| First-tier appeal route | Human rights/protection claims, some EEA cases | 14-28 days from decision |

 | Judicial Review | Unlawful decision-making, procedural errors | Promptly, usually within 3 months |

-| Fresh Application | Always available (unless banned) | No time limit |
+| Fresh application | Always available (unless banned) | No time limit |

 Reapplying After Refusal